kalie-11/sesame_workshop_project/DECISION_MEMO.md

 -I did not touch donation amount in donations.csv, which could be modeled to show lifetime value, avg donation, and time series models.

-- I did not examine household ratings which could be tracked over time and network.
+-I did not examine household ratings which could be tracked over time and network.

 **Incremental loading**

 **AI Use**

 I did not use AI in this project.